Prague best photography spots: 35+ most beautiful photo opportunities

 Czech Museum of Cubism Staircase

-This is one of the places that you can only hear about if you do good research or if you stumble upon it.
 This is a really nice and unique photography spot in Prague, located inside the Czech Museum of Cubism.
 The good news is that you do not need to pay the ticket to the museum to see the staircase.
 Just get in, look at it from below and take the photo.
 Nonetheless, if you want to climb the stairs then you will need to pay the museum entry fee.

 Old Town Square tower

 Prague’s Old Town Square has plenty of interesting photo spots.
 In this list, though, only the best ones made it.
 One of them is the Old City Hall Tower.
 The view from above is unique.
-Unlike most of the other viewpoints of the city, there are no views over the river.
+Unlike most of the other viewpoints of the city, it doesn’t include the river.
 However, there are really nice views (the best one I dare to say) over the square below.
-Access comes with an entry fee, but you can take the combined ticket with access to the next two spots.

 Old Town Square tower staircase

 If you are getting to the top of the Old Town Square tower, take a break before climbing up the stairs, and observe the staircase you are about to climb.
 The elevator supports, combined with some artwork, create a quite cool shape.
-I asked the person in charge there, and I was allowed to use my tripod to take the photo.
-I am not sure if it will be the case during the busy hours, as I got there quite early.

 Old City Hall